Postcards (Australian TV series): History

-In 2007, WIN Television purchased Nine Network in Adelaide and Perth.
+In 2007, WIN Television purchased the Nine stations in Adelaide and Perth.
 The Perth-based Postcards WA was then renamed Postcards Australia and expanded to cover more parts of the country, using reporters positioned across the WIN network, and in 2011 they axed the original Adelaide-based Postcards SA.

-In March 2016, Postcards moved to a new Friday night timeslot and one hour format for Perth, Adelaide, Melbourne markets.
+In March 2016, Postcards moved to a new Friday night timeslot and one hour format for the Perth, Adelaide and Melbourne markets.
 Rebecca Judd hosted the show alongside presenters Livinia Nixon, Lauren Phillips, Brodie Harper, Shane Crawford, Glen Moriarty, Scherri-Lee Biggs, Warren Tredrea and celebrity chef Shane Delia.

+Later, the national program was discontinued, and a Victoria-focused Postcards returned.
+As of 2025, it is still being made.